 - Indoctrination is such an ugly word.

-- The couple is in an ugly fight over who will get the children.
+- The couple are in an ugly fight over who will get the children.

 - An igloo is a house made from blocks of hard snow or ice.